ashleymcnamara/learn_to_code/README.md

   [csharp-more-effective]: http://www.amazon.com/More-Effective-Specific-Ways-Improve/dp/0321485890

 ### Haskell
+Haskell is a [polymorphically](https://wiki.haskell.org/Polymorphism) [statically typed](https://wiki.haskell.org/Typing), [lazy, purely functional](https://wiki.haskell.org/Lazy_evaluation) language, quite different from most other programming languages.
+The language is named for [Haskell Brooks Curry](https://wiki.haskell.org/Haskell_Brooks_Curry), whose work in mathematical logic serves as a foundation for functional languages.
+Haskell is based on the [lambda calculus](https://wiki.haskell.org/Lambda_calculus), hence the lambda they use as a logo.
 - **Online courses:**
     - edX's [Introduction to Functional Programming][haskell-intro-func]
       Assumes familiarity with a non-functional programming language (Java, Python, C#, C++, etc).